lyncht248/Autofocus-Anything/README.md

 </div>

-This is the embedded software and desktop application used to operate the _Autofocus-Anything (AA)_ modular device.
+This repository contains the embedded software and desktop application used to operate the _Autofocus-Anything (AA)_ modular device.
 This device enables high-precision autofocus at video rate when mounted on the camera port of any standard microscope or slit-lamp.

 ## Requirements